 It also adds interest and depth to plain siding or create a focal point for your garden.
 If you’ve got vegetables you can use lattice instead of trellis to support your taller plants.

 Another advantage that makes lattice fencing a staple of gardens, is the ease in which plants can climb it.
 Many lattice fences become verdant garden walls covered in vines.
 A vine covered lattice works well to accentuate a flowerbed or vegetable garden.

 Lattice is also often used as freestanding dividers, archways, and walls in yards.
 This is an interesting method for breaking up an open space, or creating a flow and motion to your outdoor areas.

-- Versatility – There are countless uses for a bit of wooden lattice.
+- Versatility – There are countless uses for a bit of lattice.
 From waist high garden walls to 6 foot perimeter fences, the wooden lattice fits almost anywhere.
 And after you install your fence, there are a multitude of creative projects that can use leftover lattice.

-- Plant friendly – The wooden lattice fence is an amazing option for climbing plants and gardens.
+- Plant friendly – The lattice fence is an amazing option for climbing plants and gardens.
 This is why lattice fence is a perfect fit for plant lovers and people looking to build a verdant lively look.

 - Appeal – Lattice fence is aesthetically pleasing.
 For this reason it is a great option for porches and front yards.
-Placing lattice fence in the front of your house is a great way to boost your curb appeal.
+Placing a lattice fence in the front of your house is a great way to boost your curb appeal.